RayAndrade/TheRayCode/Java/Factory/F2/script.md

     System.out.println(getName() + " attacks and does " + getAmtDamage() + " damage to hero");
 }
 ```
+Now we will use this abstract class to create other ships.
 Now create the **UFOEnemyShip** which is extended by **EnemyShip**.
 ```java
 public class UFOEnemyShip extends EnemyShip{